CCO Staff Advisory Council

 The Events Committee shall be responsible for working with department personnel in the planning and administration of CCO events.
 Council members serving on this Committee will meet on a regular basis to consider and implement events and activities for CCO staff.

-- Corporate Controller’s Picnic at Spike’s baseball game at Medlar Field - two events combined fiscal 2016-17 and held in August timeframe.
+- Corporate Controller’s Picnic at Spike’s baseball game at Medlar Field - two events were combined fiscal 2016-17 and held in August timeframe.
 The CCO covers the cost of the picnic and pavilion seating for the game for employees and family members (children up to and including age 26).

 Budget for CCO Staff Advisory Council

-On an annual fiscal basis, Council will work with the Controller’s Financial Officer and the Office of Human Resource Strategic Partners to propose an estimated budget of costs for the next year’s Council sponsored-events (recognition awards, outreach events, Council newsletter, Idea Central submission box for employee concerns, ideas, etc.).
+On an annual fiscal basis, the Executive Committee will work with the Controller’s Financial Officer and the Office of Human Resource Strategic Partners to propose an estimated budget of costs for the next year’s Council sponsored-events (recognition awards, outreach events, Council newsletter, Idea Central submission box for employee concerns, ideas, etc.).
 The proposed budget will be submitted to the Corporate Controller for funding approval at the regularly-scheduled May meeting.